union-debugger/union-debugger/README.md

 We decided to make our debugger as an external process that attaches to the debugee and controls its behavior remotely using the `ptrace` system call provided by the Linux kernel.
-We start by forking a child process that launches to program to debug.
+We start by forking a child process that launches the program to debug.
 We can then run it, set breakpoints, inspect its memory, registers, etc...

 Quick summary of what we used:
-- `linenoise & getopt()` for a lightweight command line interface for autocompletion and history support, and for argument parsing;
+- `linenoise` & `getopt()` for a lightweight command line interface that provides autocompletion and history support, and also performs some argument parsing;
-- `vec` for simplified and improved storage of debugger structures;
+- `vec` library for simplified and improved storage of structures used by the debugger;
-- `fork() & ptrace()` manage the basic behavior of a child process that will run the program to be debugged;
+- `fork()` & `ptrace()` manage the basic behavior of a child process that runs the program to debug;
-- `libdwarf & gelf` to read the program's debugging sections;
+- `libdwarf` & `gelf` to read the program's debugging sections;
 - `libunwind` for backtrace support;

 **Did you know?**